westonplatter/gdi-boulder-servers-intro-ansible/README.md

 ROUGH DRAFT STEPS TO REPRODUCE IN ANSIBLE

+DO - digital ocean. hosting provider for student servers.

+0. locally create SSH public/private key

+    use the github tutorial to creete their own SSH key (use current one if they already have an SSH key)

-1. ssh with root and password
+1. ssh into Digital Ocean (DO) using root and password

     replace ip_address with actual ip